 Following this report, Housing New Zealand and the Tenancy Tribunal have adopted 15mcg/100cm2 as the minimum standard for P contamination.

 While you can buy self-testing kits for as little as $25*, we recommend using a professional meth screening service that provides a proper lab analysis.
 Most companies offer two different kinds of meth testing.
 The first is a basic screening designed to give a yes/no answer to whether meth is present in the property.
 These usually range between $200 to $300 depending on the number of rooms they swab and how quickly you need the results.

-Important note: self-testing kits are designed to determine if a property is being used to cook meth, not if meth is being smoked in it.
+*Important!
+Self-testing kits are designed to determine if a property is been used to cook meth, not if meth has been used in it.

 If your property comes back positive on a meth test you should contact the police and your local council.